 If you do that there really isn’t a great need for a second step.
 You have talented people give them the training they need, help them build good processes, and good things generally follow.

-As HVACR Channel leader I suggest you start with looking at the programs that HARDI offers (HARDI has a Pricing certification program led by industry leaders from ACTvantage that is excellent).
-You might also consider looking at specific profit training programs put on by companies such as The Professional Pricing Association and many others.
+As a HVACR Channel leader, I suggest you start with looking at the programs that HARDI offers (HARDI has a Pricing Certification program led by industry leaders from ACTvantage that is excellent HARDI (hardinet.org)).
+You might also consider looking at specific profit training programs put on by groups such as The Professional Pricing Association and many others.

 The other easy thing to do is to make profit training a core part of your training curriculum.
 You have regular lunch and learns to deliver product training.
 Why not make sure you have 2-3 profit training lunch and learns for your associates in 2025?
 If fair price is truly important to winning orders why not train your team on how you want to manage the price process more effectively with regular training.